 Grown-Up Stuff

-There are some things you should periodically bring up with your student that they likely won’t enjoy talking about, which involves money management, including student loans and budgeting.
-While these might not be on their list of the best ways to communicate with college students, it’s your duty as the parent to remind them.
+There are some things you may want to periodically bring up with your student that they likely won’t enjoy talking about, which involves money management, including student loans and budgeting.
+While these might not be on anyone’s list of the best ways to communicate with college students, it’s your duty as the parent to remind them.

 This is a conversation that can begin in high school when making the decision on which college to attend and what the financial impact will be for them and for you in the years to come.

 As for budgeting, know that many young adults make financial mistakes in their early twenties.
-This is what mistakes are for — to learn from them and adjust your habits moving forward.
+It’s okay — mistakes allow students to learn and adjust their habits moving forward.

 Future Plans